-The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the project-specific information [page 6] and a plan for dissemination to appropriate audiences.
+The discussion of impact should include a discussion of the deliverables, including planned scholarly products (See Goals, Objectives, Deliverables, and Expected Scholarly Products under Program-Specific Information, above, for a discussion of expected scholarly products) and a plan for dissemination to appropriate audiences.
 Applicants should identify plans to produce or make available to broader interested practitioners and policy makers in a form that is designed to be readily accessible and useful to them.

-• Capabilities/Competencies.
+• Capabilities/Competencies/Applicant Information.
 This section should describe the experience and capability of the applicant organization, key staff, and any proposed subgrantees (including consultants) that the applicant will use to implement and manage this effort and the federal funds under this award, highlighting any previous experience implementing projects of similar scope, design, and magnitude.
-Applicants should address:
+Applicants should also address: